 Vagnari is situated in a valley of the Basentello river, just east of the Apennine mountains in Puglia (ancient Apulia) in south-east Italy.
-After the Roman conquest of the region in the 3rd century B.C., Vagnari was linked to Rome by one of Italy’s main Roman roads, the Via Appia.
-Excavation and survey by Canadian, British and Italian universities since 2000 have furnished evidence for a large territory here that was acquired by the Roman emperor and transformed into imperial landholdings at some point in the early 1st century A.D.
-The estate consisted of a central village or vicus as the economic core of the estate, an associated cemetery, and a villa, possibly of the imperial estate manager or vilicus, on a hill (San Felice) overlooking the vicus.
+The eastern-most part of Apulia was inhabited by an Italic people known as the Peuceti and their territory was an independent, wealthy, and culturally important political entity from at least the 6th century B.C., with a major settlement at Botromagno, about 20 km east of Vagnari.
+After the Roman conquest of Apulia in the late 4th century B.C., one of Italy’s main Roman roads, the Via Appia, connected the region to Rome itself.
+The site of Vagnari was identified through geophysical prospection, survey and test-trenching conducted by Alastair and Carola Small (Edinburgh University) in 2000.
+Excavation and survey since then have furnished evidence for a large rural territory surrounding Vagnari that was acquired as an imperial estate by the Roman emperor in the 1st century A.D.
+The estate consisted of a central village, or vicus, as the economic and administrative core of the estate and an associated cemetery, both at Vagnari.

 Parallel to this project, Tracy Prowse from McMaster University (Canada) is continuing her investigations in the neighbouring Roman cemetery where those who lived and died in the vicus were buried.
 By combining archaeological as well as palaeoanthropological evidence, the potential for significantly advancing our understanding of the living and working conditions and health of a rural population in Roman imperial Italy is considerable.